 About Our Kidney Transplant Program

 With the tremendous improvements in transplant management, most patients with kidney failure can be considered for transplantation.
-We perform at least 300 kidney transplants per year and have one of the nation's largest kidney transplant programs.
-We are also at the forefront of laparoscopic living donor nephrectomy, which has made kidney transplantation much easier.
+UMMC performs at least 300 kidney transplants per year and has one of the nation's largest kidney transplant programs.
+Surgeons are also at the forefront of laparoscopic living donor nephrectomy, which has made kidney donation much easier.

 Watch our video about the kidney transplant process at UMMC.

 Entering the Transplant Program